certuna/Applescripts-for-Music/README.md

 **Note 4**: This is not a fast script.
 Discogs only allows 60 requests per minute for their API, so the code intentionally has a 1 second delay per track built in.
 If you let this script loose on big selections, go grab a cup of coffee, walk your dog, look at cat pictures on the internet.

+## Script 2: Non-Apple Tags

+Apple Music only supports a limited subset of tags, many fields like Language, Record Label or Disc Subtitle can only be set using external tagging apps.

+This script allows you to set them from within Apple Music, using the command line utilities of two "real" tagging apps in the background.

+[Ex Falso](https://quodlibet.readthedocs.io/en/latest/downloads.html#macosx) (containing the command line utility "operon") [kid3](https://kid3.kde.org/) (containing the command line utility "kid3-cli")

-## Script 2: Explicit to Song Title
+## Script 3: Explicit to Song Title

 Apple Music will only read the Explicit tag for MP4 (AAC/Apple Lossless) files, not MP3 (id3v2) files.